Flinders University has a proud history of rewarding teaching innovation and excellence.

 Professional Development Sessions

 It is recommended that nominees attend an online Professional Development session, relevant to their selected award category.
-There will be a number of sessions held across May and June 2024.
-View the program here.
+Sessions will be held from May 2025.

 If would like to attend a PD session, please email awards.grants@flinders.edu.au for more information.